mirzemehdi/KMPRevenueCat/README.md

 KMPRevenueCat is an _**unofficial**_ Kotlin Multiplatform library designed as a wrapper for [RevenueCat](https://www.revenuecat.com/).
 It provides a unified API for managing subscription and in-app purchases across both iOS and Android platforms.
 You can see how this library is used in [FindTravelNow](https://github.com/mirzemehdi/FindTravelNow-KMM/) production Compose + KMP project.
 For the documentation, please refer to the official [RevenueCat Documentation](https://www.revenuecat.com/docs/getting-started/quickstart), Kotlin section.
 The library is designed in the same way as it is shown in the official documentation.

+Related Blog Post (if you want to integrate it yourself without this library): https://medium.com/@mirzemehdi/integrating-revenuecat-into-kotlin-multiplatform-465ffa47a97b

 ## Installation

 ### Minimum Requirements